DavidAnson/vscode-markdownlint/README.md

 Files referenced via `extends` do not need to be part of the current project (but usually are).

-Rules can also be configured using Code's support for [user and workspace settings](https://code.visualstudio.com/docs/customization/userandworkspace).
+Rules can also be configured using VS Code's support for [user and workspace settings](https://code.visualstudio.com/docs/customization/userandworkspace).

-The above configuration might look like the following in Code's user settings file:
+The above configuration might look like the following in VS Code's user settings file:

 ```json
 {